 The capacity of the faculty to work so closely with advanced students and with one another depended on Marlboro’s size—roughly 300 students—and its faculty: student ratio, which ranged over the years from 1:5 to 1:8.
 Even introductory classes were no bigger than 15 students, and often had half that number.

-In addition to BA and BS degrees, Marlboro offered Bachelor of Arts or Sciences in International Studies through its World Studies Program, developed in conjunction with our neighbor, the School for International Training.
-This program required students to pursue a more structured curriculum including foreign language study and included a six-to-eight-month internship abroad.
+In addition to BA and BS degrees, Marlboro offered Bachelor of Arts or Sciences in International Studies through its World Studies Program, developed in conjunction with its neighbor, the School for International Training.
+This program required students to pursue a more structured curriculum, including foreign language study and a six-to-eight-month internship abroad.